 The organization decided to standardize a consolidated set of cloud-based ERP and supply chain management applications.
 Among the goals: streamline and integrate acquired companies while improving the ability to make decisions based on near real-time information.

-Recent acquisitions posed the opportunity for General Dynamics Mission Systems to move from its on-premise apps to the Oracle Cloud ERP and Oracle Cloud SCM suites, including their core financials, order management, manufacturing, procurement, inventory management, supply chain planning, and product lifecycle management modules.
+Recent acquisitions posed the opportunity for General Dynamics Mission Systems to move from its on-premise apps to the Oracle Cloud ERP, Oracle Cloud EPM, and Oracle Cloud SCM suites, including their core financials, order management, manufacturing, procurement, inventory management, supply chain planning, and product lifecycle management modules.

 The General Dynamics Mission Systems management team now gets near real-time visibility from online dashboards into a range of metrics and KPIs around sourcing options, procurement, pricing, order orchestration and status, product configurations, inventory, lead times, demand forecasts, and more, in order to make better decisions.